saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 * MUST report at least one window (the format will the same as RFC8724).
 * MAY not report all windows of a SCHC Packet.
 * Has a variable size.
-* Compatible with SCHC Receiver Abort and ACK Failure format
+* Compatible with SCHC Receiver-Abort and ACK Failure format (in RFC8724))

-W and bitmap groups must be ordered from the lowest-numbered window number to the highest-numbered window.
+W and bitmap groups MUST be ordered from the lowest-numbered window number to the highest-numbered window.
 If window numbered 00 is present in the compound ACK, the window MUST be placed between the Rule ID and C bit to avoid confusion with padding bits.
 The Compound ACK MUST be 0 padded (Padding bits must be 0).